mamontuka/ritar-bms-ha/README.md

 </br>
 </br>

->UPDATE 1.9 - MAJOR UPDATE. successfuly reworked protocol.py, reworked querries, reworked logic structures, fuses for prevent publication into MQTT/RecorderDB wrong or missreaded values, default read_timeout reduced to 10 seconds for better and fast response.
+>UPDATE 1.9 - MAJOR UPDATE. successfuly reworked protocol.py, reworked querries, reworked logic structures, fuses for prevent publication into MQTT/RecorderDB wrong or missreaded values, default read_timeout reduced to 10 seconds for better and fast response (set in config 10sec or less, if you see issues in addon log).
 Can work in realtime response with read_timeout 1 second (require more CPU resources).
-Ritar ESS logic device prepared for registers write functional in future releases.</br>\
+Ritar ESS logic device prepared for registers write functional in future releases.
+Zero DIP numbered battery no longer supported due protocol and modbus limitations, maximum amount of battery units - 15 at now. </br>\
 UPDATE 1.8.12 - fixes </br>\
 UPDATE 1.8.10 - added new MQTT device - **"Ritar ESS"**, what contain summary SOC, average batteries voltage, average MOS and environment temperatures, summary current and power sensors, for all present battery units.
 Several small fixes.
 Logic and parsing improvements, hotfixes. </br>\
 UPDATE 1.8.8 - reworked modbus_gateway.py for compability with my brand new [**Unified Modbus BMS debugger/commandline tool**](https://github.com/mamontuka/ritar-bms-ha/tree/main/Modbus_BMS_Debugger), for development purposes and future releases. </br>\